Key Specs of Kia Sonet

 1.5-litre diesel AT- 19kmpl

-Kia Sonet Features: Kia has loaded the Sonet with UVO connected car tech, a 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay, an air purifier, a sunroof, and wireless charging.
+Kia Sonet Features: It comes with UVO connected car tech, wireless charging, a sunroof, a 10.25-inch touchscreen infotainment system with Android Auto and Apple CarPlay, and an air purifier.

-Kia Sonet Safety: Safety features on offer include up to six airbags, ABS with EBD, electronic stability control (ESC), and vehicle stability management.
+Kia Sonet Safety: Safety features include up to six airbags, ABS with EBD, electronic stability control (ESC), and vehicle stability management.